aarontw910/socialai/README.md

 ## 🏗️ Technical Architecture

 ### Core Design Principles
-- **AI Native**: AI is not a tool, but the blueprint for Bella's mind
+- **AI Native**: AI is not a tool, but the blueprint for EPHYRA's mind
 - **Modular Design**: Highly decoupled component architecture
 - **Elegant Implementation**: Code as art, pursuing simplicity and aesthetics
 - **Emotion-Driven**: Product design centered on emotional connection